 “Go!” a voice bellowed, “Get away!
 I’ve told you before … Stinking street rat, you’re not welcome, it’s trespassing, get out!” screamed the shop keeper’s wife as she hurtled towards him, broom in hand.
 Great wafting blows rained downward as the buxom lady barrelled down the path towards him, like an angry rhino.
 Exerting tremendous amounts of energy, her frantic attack fell shy of Redmond who desperately collected his belongings.
 Clutched to his chest, he scurried his way free and out onto the streets of his shanty town home.

 Red peered over his shoulder as he snuffled and grumbled in disgust at his rude awakening.
 The shop keeper’s wife stood proud before her alley as her burning stare escorted Red away.
 With clenched fists at her side, her large bosom protruded above a hanging gut.
 Atop her mighty frame, sat an unimpressed flab of a head so large it could be mistaken for a watermelon.
 Struggling to survive within its centre, was an overwhelmed collection of features that resembled a bulldog chewing a wasp.

 Red shook his head and scoffed as he tucked his hole scattered jumper under his arm and rubbed his hands together.
-He paced around the corner of the street and passed the lean-to shacks of corrugated iron and patched together wood.
+He paced around the corner of the street and past the lean-to shacks of corrugated iron and patched together wood.

 He greeted the faces of the people that appeared along the way as they popped up from garden walls and peered out from behind iron shutters.
 Their familiar smiles faded to looks of concern as they watched the scrawny figure of Red march off up the road towards the higher parts of town.